The Best Grilled Steak Recipes

 There are three types of methods we use for grilling.
 We find each has its place based on the cuts.
 You can find more details on how to grill a steak.

-• Direct – Grilling steak with the heat source directly under the meat.
-This is most often used for thinner cuts like Skirt Steak, Hanger Steak, or Flank.
+• Direct Grilling – Grilling steak with the heat source directly under the meat, our preference is lump charcoal.
+This method is great for thinner cuts like Skirt Steak, Hanger Steak, or Flank.

 Our Favorite Steak Recipes